tiramizoo/osrm-backend-docker/README.md

 # Docker recipes for OSRM

-The scripts and dockerfiles here are used to produce official OSRM docker images.
+The scripts and dockerfiles here are used to produce OSRM docker images.
-The OSRM demo server periodically uses `build-master.sh` to grab the latest `master` code and publish a new image to DockerHub.

-The same Dockerfile can be used for tagged builds.
+The original official scripts https://github.com/Project-OSRM/osrm-backend-docker has been adopted by:
+- support debian instead of alpine system
+- instead of official osrm-backend the source is from tiramizoo https://github.com/tiramizoo/osrm-backend (proper osrm-backend version with truck support)

 # Usage